hyperledger/indy-node/docs/requests.md

 ```
 {
-    'operation': {
+    'reqType': '1',
-        'type': '1',
+    'reqVersion': '1',
+    'protocolVersion': 1,

+    'data': {
         <request-specific fields>
     },

-    'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+    'reqMetadata': {
         'reqId': 1514215425836443,
-    'protocolVersion': 1,
+        'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
-    'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd'
+        'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+        'multiSignature': null
     }
+}
 ```

-- `operation` (json):

-    The request-specific operation json.
+## Common Metadata
+Each request has the following metadata values common for all types.

+- `reqType` (enum string):

-    - `type`: request type as one of the following values:
+    Request type as one of the following values:

     - NODE = "0"
     - NYM = "1"
     - ATTRIB = "100"
     - SCHEMA = "101"
     - CLAIM_DEF = "102"
     - POOL_UPGRADE = "109"
     - NODE_UPGRADE = "110"
     - POOL_CONFIG = "111"
     - GET_TXN = "3"
     - GET_ATTR = "104"
     - GET_NYM = "105"
     - GET_SCHEMA = "107"
     - GET_CLAIM_DEF = "108"

-    - request-specific data

-- `identifier` (base58-encoded string):

-     Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
-     It may differ from `dest` field for some of requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).

-     *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.

-- `reqId` (integer):
+- `reqVersion` (string):

-    Unique ID number of the request with transaction.
+    Request version to be able to evolve requests.
+    The content of `data` and `reqMetadata` fields may depend on the version.

 - `protocolVersion` (integer; optional):

     The version of client-to-node protocol.
 Each new version may introduce a new feature in Requests/Replies/Data.
     Since clients and different Nodes may be at different versions, we need this field to support backward compatibility between clients and nodes.

+- `reqMetadata` (json):

+    Metadata coming with the Request and saving in the transaction as is (if this is a write request).

+    - `senderDid` (base58-encoded string):
+         Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
+         It may differ from `did` field for some of requests (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).

+         *Example*: `senderDid` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.

+    - `reqId` (integer):
+        Unique ID number of the request with transaction.

-- `signature` (base58-encoded string; mutually exclusive with `signatures` field):
+    - `signature` (base58-encoded string; mutually exclusive with `multiSignature` field):
         Submitter's signature.
 Not required for read requests.

-- `signatures` (map of base58-encoded string; mutually exclusive with `signature` field):
+    - `multiSignature` (map of base58-encoded string; mutually exclusive with `signature` field):
         Submitters' signature in multisig case.
 This is a map where client's identifiers are the keys and base58-encoded signature strings are the values.
 Not required for read requests.

 Please find the format of each request-specific data for each type of request below.